Children WElcome

 Because children change so much as they grow, our Sunday school cohort meets in three separate groups.

 Level II (ages 6-9) - Children in Level II study parables and Bible stories, learning more and more about the love that passes between people and God.
-The controlling image is Christ the True Vine; children begin to understand that they are part of the Kingdom of God.
-Children develop ethical and moral awareness by listening to Jesus' Maxims, Moral Parables, and Reconciliation.
-They also study the cycle of the church year and the organization of the Bible, while continuing to practice the contemplative activities they began in Level I.
+The thematic image is Christ the True Vine; children begin to understand that they are part of the Kingdom of God.
+Children develop ethical and moral awareness by listening to Jesus' maxims, moral parables, and reconciliation.
+They also study the cycle of the church year and the structure of the Bible, while continuing to practice the contemplative activities they began in Level I.

 Throughout all three levels, the child encounters the essentials of the Faith.
-All three levels include presentations on the Sacraments, the Bible, Geography, Infancy and Passion Narratives, Prophecies, Parables, Maxims in a manner developmentally appropriate.
-The presentations increase in detail and sophistication as the child matures.
-However, the role of the catechist as facilitator of the child's own discovery of the meaning of these things for themselves remains throughout.
-Both the child and the catechist find their faith nourished in this process.
+Each level offers presentations on the Sacraments, the Bible, geography, the Infancy and Passion narratives, prophecies, parables, and maxims in ways that are developmentally appropriate.
+As the child matures, these presentations deepen in detail and sophistication.
+Yet the catechist’s role as a facilitator of the child’s own discovery remains constant.
+In this shared process of exploration, both the child and the catechist find their faith nourished.

 The Role of the Catechist